 2. Final mortgage approval is… final.
 After final mortgage approval has been granted by the lender, there’s nothing regarding the mortgage that can stop the sale, right?
 Wrong!
 It’s not common, but mortgages can be disapproved all the way up until the day escrow is set to close.
 Let’s say final mortgage approval has been given and buyer and seller have signed all their papers.
 A day or two before escrow is scheduled to close, sometimes the morning of the day escrow is scheduled to close, the escrow officer submits a “request for funds” to the mortgage lender.
 Before the lender pushes the button to wire the borrowed money to escrow, they obtain an updated credit report and call the borrower’s employer to verify employment.
 This usually happens either on the scheduled closing day or the day before.
-What if the buyer/borrower believed the final mortgage approval was… final, and quit their job before escrow closed?
-What if they made a huge purchase or missed payments on an account that is reflected on their credit report?
+What if the buyer/borrower believed the final mortgage approval was… final, and quit their job the morning escrow is supposed to close?
+What if they made a huge purchase or missed payments on an account that is reflected on their credit report on that day?
 Inability to verify employment or significant changes to a borrower’s credit status could result in a last-minute denial of the mortgage loan.

 1. “Realtor” and REALTOR® are the same thing.
 Realtor is often used as slang for real estate agent, but agents who call themselves a realtor may not be a REALTOR®.
 The term REALTOR was created in 1915 to identify members of a national organization of real estate boards and agents that later became the National Association of REALTORS® (NAR).
 The term REALTOR® became a registered trademark in 1949 and is pronounced REAL-TOR (not real-a-tor).
 Only NAR members may identify themselves as REALTORS® and are required to display the trademark properly.
 NAR membership is not required to conduct business as a licensed broker or agent, which leads to confusion when brokers and agents who are not NAR members refer to themselves are realtors.
 Some NAR members add to the confusion by displaying the REALTOR® trademark incorrectly, such as “realtor,” “Realtor” or even “Realtor®” (the word should be in all capital letters with circle R registration symbol).
 As recently as 2015, NAR has successfully defended ownership of the term REALTOR, its trademark and its authority to require that it be used to identify only its members.